IAmContent/public/public-java/devices/iamcontent-pololu-servo-controllers/src/site/md/com.iamcontent.device.controller.pololu.maestro.md

 _PololuMaestroServoController_ wraps a _PololuMaestroServoCard_ as a [ServoController](../../../../iamcontent-servo-support/src/site/md/com.iamcontent.device.servo.raw.md).

 The _PololuCommandLineDriver_ provides an example usage and can be run from the command line for testing purposes.
-It supports the following commands (position, speed and acceleration values are all in the range 0.0..1.0):
+It supports the following commands:

 |Command|Format|Example|Example Description|
 | ---- | ---- | ---- | ---- |